All Episodes

 So tell me a little more about sort of the importance of this base.

-Like why is it why is this such a centerpiece?
+Like why is it, why is this such a centerpiece?

 To run a theater of war, you need a logistical, what we call logistical node.

-And think about it this way, if you wanted to run any sort of operation outside of war, you'd need to be able to service the men and women who were there.
+If you wanted to run any sort of operation outside of war, you'd need to be able to service the men and women who were there.

 You need everything from laundry to food service to mail service to communications equipment to recreation, morale and welfare boosting services.